infosec-ucalgary/magpieCTF-2025/pwn/printf2/readme.md

 ## Backstory

-"We've identified yet another zombie device belonging to *Niko*'s botnet.
+New email from <cors@nypd.gov>:

-This variant of malware isn't so... helpful this time around.
-Good luck soldier."
+'It appears that *Jake* was using that zombie router to plan some sort of *infiltration*, presumably into Christina's manor.
+The cyberteam has identified yet another device (out of presumably hundreds) that might have more clues as to what *Jake* was planning.
+Good luck.'

 ## Intended Solve